obilodeau/pw2kindle/README.md

 ### Other distros / OSes

-Get all the detailed requirements listed below with cpanm.
+Get all the detailed requirements (listed in their own section below) with cpanm.

 ## Detailed requirements

+Using:

+* Instapaper account

 Running: